 The telescope is a 24-inch, f/7.8 Ritchey-Chretien manufactured by RCOS in Flagstaff, Arizona.
 It is housed in an 18-foot Ash Dome.

-We have a large-format (4k x 4k) Apogee U16M camera which yields a field of view of 26 arc minutes.
+We have a QHY600 CMOS camera, which yields a field of view of 26 x 17 arc minutes.
 Our seeing is sometimes as good as 3 arc seconds.
 We have Johnson/Cousins (U, B, V, Rc, Ic) and SDSS (u', g', r', i', z') filters, as well as H-alpha (on- and off-band) filters.
-Our site and facility are well-suited for exoplanet transit work, for which light-pollution and poor seeing are not significant impediments.
+Our facility is well-suited for exoplanet transit work, for which light-pollution and poor seeing are not significant impediments.
 We typically require less than 30 second exposures for 10th magnitude transit host stars, and can measure transits with precision of a few millimagnitudes.

 We also have a Shelyak eShel fiber-fed echelle spectrograph (imaged with an SBIG-SB10 camera).
 It is bench mounted in the control room next to the observatory, and can achieve spectral resolution of R ~ 10,000 over the entire optical range.